Killarney Lakes, County Kerry

 The gateway to the National Park – if not Kerry itself – is Killarney, a town that first flirted with visitors when Thomas Browne (Lord Kenmare), put the word out over 250 years ago.
 Queen Victoria followed, and by 1895, Thomas Cook had brought his first package tour.

-Killarney is a vivacious hub, but it’s not all about shamrock and
+Killarney is a thumping hub, but it’s not all about shamrock and

 shillelaghs (a traditional wooden walking stick).
 This is a place where you can order boxty – a traditional Irish potato pancake – or bruschetta in the same restaurant.
 You can clap your way through an Irish-American cabaret, or tune into local footballing hero, Paul Galvin, spinning hip-hop and grime on Radio Kerry.